The pictures below are available in limited edition ranging from 250 copies to a single one depending on the size.

 Pictures can be ordered on three types of media:

-– on Fine Art Hahnemühle 308g paper.
+– on Fine Art paper.
 In this case the prints are signed and numbered on the front on the white edge and are shipped rolled in a tube.

-– on Dibond 3mm and Dibond 3m with shadow box.
-In this case the photos are signed and numbered on the back and are shipped packaged.
-They do not require framing.
-If you choose the shadow case, I will contact you to know if you want it matt white, lacquered white, matt black, lacquered black, in light wood or in dark wood.
+– on Dibond or Dibond with shadow box.
+Dibond is a rigid support on which the photograph is printed.
+An aluminium frame is attached to the back of the photograph to highlight it from the wall.
+A shadow box is an L-shaped wooden rod inside which the photograph printed on Dibond is placed.
+It seems as if in a case: nothing covers it, and the space left free all around gives it breathing space.
+In these two cases, the photographs are signed and numbered on the back and are sent packaged.
+They do not require framing and are therefore ready to hang.
+If you choose the shadow box, I will contact you to know if you want it matt white, lacquered white, matt black, lacquered black, in light wood or in dark wood.

 5 sizes are offered: